Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/material_transform.rst

 ============
 The illitization function allows for a time- and temperature-dependent change from smectite to illite to be evaluated during the simulation, which in turn can be used to impart a commensurate change in permeability and/or sorption.

-The ILLITIZATION sub-block is currently available for :ref:`general-card` and :ref:`th-card` modes.
+The ILLITIZATION sub-block is currently available for :ref:`general-card`, :ref:`th-card`, and :ref:`richards-card` modes.
+In RICHARDS mode, temperature-dependence in the model will be based on the REFERENCE_TEMPERATURE specified in the :ref:`SUBSURFACE <card-index-subsurface>` block.

 .. _mtf-ilt-required-blocks: